TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Cross-Origin-Resource-Policy</summary>
-The `Cross-Origin-Resource-Policy` (CORP) header allows you to control the set of origins that are empowered to include a resource.
-It is a robust defense against attacks like [Spectre](https://meltdownattack.com/), as it allows browsers to block a given response before it enters an attacker's process.
+The <code>Cross-Origin-Resource-Policy</code> (CORP) header allows you to control the set of origins that are empowered to include a resource.
+It is a robust defense against attacks like <a href="https://meltdownattack.com/">Spectre</a>, as it allows browsers to block a given response before it enters an attacker's process.

 ### Recommendation
 Limit current resource loading to the site and sub-domains only.